 (Sketch by M. Mclean)

-My father Benedict Daniel Rieusset was born in 1908 in Subiaco, W.A.
-In his early twenties he moved to Melbourne to work in the newspaper industry with his father.
-Dad eventually moved with his family to Hobart to work with The Mercury newspaper in 1954.
+My father Benedict Daniel Francis Rieusset, Ben & Elizabeth's first child, was born in 1908 in Subiaco, W.A.
+Although named after his father and great uncle Daniel Hehir, he was always known as Frank Rieusset to save confusion.
+In 1927 he moved to Melbourne to work in the newspaper industry with his father.
+Dad became the Melbourne representative for the Hobart Mercury and eventually in 1954 moved with us, his family, to Hobart to become the Advertising Manager with The Mercury newspaper.

-I continue to live in Hobart and have a wide variety of interests.
+I continue to live in Hobart and have had a wide variety of employment and research interests.